Facico/Chinese-Vicuna/README.md

       - `Facico/Chinese-Vicuna-lora-7b-3epoch-belle-and-guanaco`
     - The model uses 8bit+lora+256 tokens

-- Device：
+- Device:

-  - Training：A 2080Ti is sufficient.
+  - Training: A 2080Ti is sufficient.
 Since the data length is within 256, it takes about 9G of video memory.
     - 70w of data, 3 epochs, a 2080Ti about 200h
-  - Inference：A 2080Ti is all you need。
+  - Inference: A 2080Ti is all you need。
   - CPU Inference is also support! please go to see [`tools`](https://github.com/Facico/Chinese-Vicuna/blob/master/tools)

 ## How to use